BestPractice: Primary care panel reports for Saskatchewan physicians

 The BestPractice physician panel reports are the product of close collaboration between the Saskatchewan Medical Association, Health Quality Council, Department of Academic Family Medicine, University of Saskatchewan and the Saskatchewan College of Family Physicians, to ensure all family physicians have regularly updated practice data not previously available in this province.

-Saskatchewan family physicians can sign up to receive their report mid-fall 2018.
-Click the button below to sign up to be notified when the reports are available.
+Saskatchewan family physicians can sign up here to be notified when the reports will be available.